ONSdigital/eq-questionnaire-validator/doc/decisions/0005-use-consistent-value-references-in-validation.md

 ## Proposal

 Update validation so that it uses the same consistent way of referencing dynamic values as placeholders and routing.
-This will be changed for minumum and maximum validation on numbers and dates (all current validaiton we support).
+This will be changed for minimum and maximum validation on numbers and dates (all current validation we support).

 ### Numbers